zeeshanmcp12/geo-restrict-web-app-using-waf/create-and-setup-application-gateway/README.md

 ![](../images/8-configure-http-settings.png)

-9. This rule will be based on Path-Based which means "*" (wildcard) will be added here so it can support all APIs as the URL path. for example:
+9. Since our function app has three functions so adding Path based rules will help us to call APIs using URL we configured earlier in listener. for example:
    - **/api/foo**
    - **/api/bar**
    - **/api/baroof**